 - Round-the-Clock Network Monitoring: Cyber-attacks can occur at any time, and 24/7/365 SOC as a Service is essential to ensure that an organization is prepared to respond to any cyber threat.
 This round-the-clock monitoring is a core component of the services offered by an MDR provider.

-- Threat Detection and Response: MDR’s primary focus is on threat detection and response.
+- Threat Detection and Response: Managed detection and response services primary focus is on threat detection and response.
 This means that MDR services go beyond the threat detection provided by a managed security services provider – who places the responsibility for threat remediation on the client – to include investigation and handling of the incident.

 - Threat Hunting: Cybersecurity solutions are not perfect, and some attacks may slip through the cracks.
 Threat hunting is a proactive approach to cybersecurity in which threat hunters search for undetected intrusions within an organization’s environment.
 This service is included in MDR services and is essential to minimize an organization’s cybersecurity risk.